 A weekly newspaper Zhera is published in the Republic of Mari El, with a circulation of 2,000 prints.
 The bimonthly children’s newspaper Jämdõli is published with a circulation of 400-500 and a quarterly literary magazine U Sem with a circulation of 300 prints.
 There is no permanent radio or TV channel in the Hill Mari language.

 The first book in Hill Mari – the Gospel of Matthew – was published in 1821 in St. Petersburg.
 These days very few books in Hill Mari are published and when they are, then mostly at the authors’ initiative.
 The worst situation is with children’s and youth literature.
 The last state-funded children’s book was published two years ago after a decade-long pause.

-Well-known Hill Maris include dukes Akpars and Mamitsh berdei (a Meadow Mari hero), founder of Shuro monastery Afanassi Nikitin, author of the first Mari-language novel Nikon Ignatyev, composer Vladislav Kuprijanov, first president of the Republic of Mari El Vladislav Zotin, first female Mari professor Lidia Vassikova, artist-ethnofuturist Izmail Yefimov, artist-illustrator Zossim Lavrenyev, poet and translator Gennadi Matyukovski, theatre director Aleksey Mayuk-Yegorov, academician Ksenofont Sanukov and writer Nikandr Ilyakov.
+Well-known Hill Mari include dukes Akpars and Mamitsh Berdei (a Meadow Mari hero), founder of Shuro monastery Afanassi Nikitin, author of the first Mari-language novel Nikon Ignatyev, composer Vladislav Kuprijanov, first president of the Republic of Mari El Vladislav Zotin, first female Mari professor Lidia Vassikova, artist-ethnofuturist Izmail Yefimov, artist-illustrator Zossim Lavrenyev, poet and translator Gennadi Matyukovski, theatre director Aleksey Mayuk-Yegorov, academician Ksenofont Sanukov and writer Nikandr Ilyakov.